projectinnovatenewark/csx/Students/Semester2/lessons/students/1_basics/0_readings/03_command_line.md

 Now that you've got a terminal window up on your VS Code, let's figure out how to use this tool 🔨

-Here are some commands to get going.
+Here are some commands to get going:

 TODO: Start by typing in 'pwd' and press enter.
 PWD stands for path in working directory.
 That will show you the current 'path' of your terminal.
 If you're in your user, that's a good place to start.